-This particular segment explores two massacre videos that were shot during the final days of ethnic conflict; one in Izbica Kosovo in 1999 shot by Liri Loshi and the other, an anonymous execution video, captured by mobile phone in northern Sri Lanka sometime in 2009.
-In the case of the former the tape has entered into the legal proceedings of the ICTY where it functioned to provide evidence of war crimes during the Milosevic and Militunovic trials.
-With respect to the Sri Lankan context, the video has only circulated within the courts of public opinion despite a UN enquiry as to it authenticity and the crimes depicted gone unpunished.
+Material Witness is documentary that explores two massacre videos that were shot during the final days of ethnic conflict: a camcorder video produced in Izbica Kosovo in 1999 by Liri Loshi and the other, an anonymous execution video, captured by mobile phone in northern Sri Lanka in 2009.
+In the case of the former the tape has entered into the legal proceedings of the ICTY where it functioned to provide evidence of war crimes, whereas the Sri Lankan video has only circulated within the courts of public opinion despite two UN enquiries as to it authenticity.